PyTemplate/typer_cli/docs/developer_guide/developer_setup.md

     "pylint",
     "mypy",
     "pre-commit",
-    "Sphinx",
-    "sphinx-rtd-theme",
+    "mkdocs",
+    "mkdocstrings",
+    "mkdocstrings-python",
+    "mkdocs-material",
     "bump2version",
 ]
 ```

-## Using a local docker build:
+## Using a local docker build

 To build an image locally from the Dockerfile: